 REVISION OF SECTIONS 412 REMOVAL AND REPLACEMENT OF CONCRETE PAVEMENT

-Section 412 of the Standard Specifications is hereby revised for this project to include the following:
+Revise Section 412 of the Standard Specifications to include the following:

 412.41 Removal of Pavement.
-The areas of concrete pavement to be removed shall be isolated in both the longitudinal and transverse directions by the double saw cut method in accordance with the plans.
+The areas of concrete pavement to be removed shall be isolated in both the longitudinal and transverse directions by the double saw cut method per the plans.
 Sawing shall be accomplished with the use of a diamond blade saw capable of cutting through reinforcing steel 2.0 inches in diameter.
 Shall be sized to cut the full depth of the slab.
 Sawing of the concrete pavement shall be done to a true line, with a vertical face.
 Sawing shall be full depth and shall go through the existing tie-bars and dowel bars, leaving free vertical edges at the limits of the removal.
 Sawing may be accomplished in multiple passes if necessary.
 The inner cut shall not extend into adjacent slab.
 The outer saw cut shall follow the existing joints.

-After sawing the slab may be lifted vertically or broken and removed.
+After sawing, the slab may be lifted vertically or broken and removed.
 All loose concrete materials shall be removed from the repair area.
-If spalls previously exist in the adjacent panels, the areas shall be documented and the engineer shall be notified prior to saw cutting operations.
+If spalls previously exist in the adjacent panels, the areas shall be documented, and the engineer shall be notified before saw cutting operations.
 Care shall be taken to prevent damage to the adjacent panels left in place.
 Damage to adjacent panels due to the removal process shall be repaired at the Contractor’s expense.
-Saw slurry residue shall be cleaned from the edges of the pavement left in place.
-Removed concrete slabs and excavated soils shall become the property of the Contractor and shall be disposed of in accordance with subsection 202.07.
+Clean saw slurry residue from the edges of the pavement left in place.
+Removed concrete slabs and excavated soils shall become the property of the Contractor and shall be disposed of per subsection 202.07.

 If failing slabs have failed due to water infiltration, mitigation may be required to stabilize the base.
 Temporary pavement consisting of Hot Mix Asphalt (Patching) (Asphalt) may be required at the concrete repair areas until mitigation and concrete repair work can continue.
-The Project Engineer shall approve all mitigation efforts and temporary patching prior to work being performed.
+The Project Engineer shall approve all mitigation efforts and temporary patching before work is performed.

 412.42 Subgrade.
 After concrete pavement is removed, the underlying material will be evaluated by the Engineer.
-Unsuitable material shall be removed in accordance with subsection 206.03 and replaced, at the depth designated by the Engineer with material as specified in the contract.
-Material shall be placed in accordance with Sections 206 or 304.
+Remove unsuitable material per subsection 206.03 and replace it, at the depth designated by the Engineer with material as specified in the contract.
+Place material shall be placed per Sections 206 or 304.

 412.43 Dowel and Tie Bars.
-Dowel bars and tie bars for replaced concrete pavement shall be placed in accordance with the project details and subsection 412.13(a).
-Where dowel bar or tie bar baskets are utilized, the assemblies shall be installed in accordance with section 412.13.
+Place dowel bars and tie bars for replaced concrete pavement per the project details and subsection 412.13(a).
+Where using dowel bar or tie bar baskets, the assemblies shall be installed per section 412.13.
 Dowel bar and tie bar inspection using the MIT Scan shall not be required when there are less than 3 continuous slabs placed.
 Pull tests on tie bars shall not be required.

 412.44 Materials.
-Concrete used in panel replacements shall be an approved Class P or PRS mix as specified in the Contract that will achieve 2500 psi in the time indicated in the plans.
+Concrete used in panel replacements shall be an approved Class P or PRS mix as specified in the Contract that will achieve 2,500 psi in the time indicated in the plans.

 412.45 Placing.
 Placing shall meet the requirements of subsection 412.10